-- 1.1 These regulations apply to everybody who studies at the HZ or takes exams and concerns students, exchange students, external students and contract students.
+- 1.1 These regulations apply to everybody who studies at the HZ and concerns students, exchange students, external students and contract students.
 All these categories will hereinafter be referred to as 'student'. - 1.2.
 Even though these regulations have been written with written tests and papers in mind, the provisions of these regulations also apply as far as relevant to tests administered in another form (e.g. oral tests and presentations).
 An elaboration of some of the rules in these regulations can be found in the protocols relating to the taking of written knowledge tests, oral tests and tests in the form of a presentation. - 1.3.
-If these regulations refer to the Exam Board, this can also mean another authorised departmental Exam Board instead of the (central) Exam Board.

-1.4.
-The student taking part or wishing to take part in an exam is required to strictly observe all of the supervisor's instructions.
+If these regulations refer to the Examination Board, this can also mean the competent departmental Examination Board instead of the (central) Examination Board HZ. - 1.4.
+The student taking part or wishing to take part in a test is required to strictly observe all of the invigilator's instructions.